 Target by what Service they’re interested in

-Look to identify what top service visitors of your website are interested in based on Google or Facebook Ad campaign, and based on what service pages they browse on your website.
+Look to identify what top service visitors of your website are interested in based on Google or Facebook Ad campaigns, and based on what service pages they browse on your website.
 Now pitch case study pages specific to those services to those visitors.

 Target by PPC keyword used

 Google ads can send the keyword that triggered your ad, so why not use that to personalize your website?
-If they came in off a keyword that included “custom”, why not pitch your custom services in your dynamic block and try to drive those visitors to your custom service page?
+If they came in off a keyword that included “custom”, why not pitch your custom services in your dynamic block and try to drive those visitors to your custom services page?

 Target by buyer persona